fivetran/dbt_servicenow/models/docs.md

 Indicates whether the changes associated with the current record were made without proper authorization or approval.
 {% enddocs %}

+{% docs is_change_unauthorized %}
+Indicates whether the changes associated with the current record were made without proper authorization or approval.
+{% enddocs %}

 {% docs category %}
 The category of the incident.
+{% enddocs %}

+{% docs change_category %}
+The category of the change.
+{% enddocs %}

+{% docs problem_category %}
+The category of the problem.
 {% enddocs %}